Zinc

 INJECTED INTO THE VEIN:

-• For skin infection caused by Leishmania parasites (Leishmania lesions): An injection of zinc sulfate 2% for 6 weeks has been used.
+- For skin immune challenge caused by Leishmania parasites (Leishmania lesions): An injection of zinc sulfate 2% for 6 weeks has been used.

 Zinc Supplements Frequently Asked Questions